LeHuman/CS528/notes.md

 Query to a database will return with noise

-- We don't know whether a particular use is actually in a database
+- We don't know whether a particular user is actually in a database

 ### Composition Theorems